 There is bit of truth to this.
 Companies can collect and bottle water in the Great Lakes region but only in containers of 5.7 gallons or less.
 However the collection of water is not directly from the lakes but from the aquifers in the region.
 Since 2000, Nestle Waters North America sell bottled “Spring Water” marketed with the Ice Mountain label.
 It’s bottling centers are located in Mecosta County, Michigan and Guelph, Ontario.
 Each plant supposedly bottles 700,000 gallons a day.
 However a a 2000 report by the International Joint Commission noted that the Great Lakes basin imports 14 times the amount of bottled water that is withdrawn and shipped elsewhere.

-Lie #3 – Obama allows container ships to come into the Great Lakes, fill up and export our water to Asia.
+Lie #3 – Obama allowed container ships to come into the Great Lakes, fill up and export our water to Asia.

-Back in 1998 the Nova Group obtained a permit from Canada’s Ontario Ministry of the Environment to export approximately 160 million gallons per year of water from Lake Superior for export to Asia in bulk containers.
-The permit is revoked due to objections of Great Lakes governors and citizens.
+Long before Obama was a national politician Canada was looking to sell Great Lakes water wholesale.
+In 1998 the Nova Group obtained a permit from Canada’s Ontario Ministry of the Environment to export approximately 160 million gallons per year of water from Lake Superior for export to Asia in bulk containers.
+The permit was revoked due to objections of Great Lakes governors and citizens.

-Nestle has been operating a water bottling plant in Michigan since 2000.
+Switzerland company Nestlé has been operating a water bottling plant in Michigan since 2000.
 In 2009 the Michigan Citizens for Water Conservation sued Nestle Waters North America/Ice Mountain.
-A final, out-of-court settlement was reached in 2009, whereby Nestle/Ice Mountain’s water pumping permit was reduced by almost half.
-Nestlé agreed to lower its spring pumping in Michigan earlier in the spring during fish spawning and continue low pumping during the summer months to protect the already stressed stream and lake.
+A final, out-of-court settlement was reached in 2009, whereby Nestle/Ice Mountain water pumping permit was reduced by almost half.
+Nestlé agreed to lower its spring pumping in Michigan earlier in the spring season during fish spawning and continue low pumping during the summer months to protect the already stressed stream and lake.
 Other companies that bottle water from the Great Lakes region include Coca-Cola, Pepsi, and Avita.

 The Waukesha Solution

-The newst threat comes from right nearby.
-The Milwaukee suburb of Waukesha, Wisconsin, with a dangerous levels of radium in their ground water has been approved to “borrow” up to 8.4 million gallons of Lake Michigan water every day (or 3 billion gallons every year).
-Waukesha is 17 miles west of Lake Michigan and resides on the custsp of being outside what is considered the Great Lakes Water basin.
+The newest threat comes from Wisconsin.
+The Milwaukee suburb of Waukesha, Wisconsin, with a dangerous levels of radium in their groundwater has been approved to “borrow” up to 8.4 million gallons of Lake Michigan water every day (or 3 billion gallons every year).
+Waukesha is 17 miles west of Lake Michigan and resides on the cusp of being outside what is considered the Great Lakes Water basin.
 Normally water from that area would flow into the Mississippi.